Flip Distance Between Triangulations of a Simple Polygon is NP-Complete: Double Chains

 \section{Double Chains}

-Our definitions (and illustrations) follow~\cite{flip_hard_points_arxiv}.
-A \emph{double chain} $D$ consists of two chains, an \emph{upper chain} and a \emph{lower chain}.
-There are $n$ vertices on each chain, $\langle u_1, \dots, u_n \rangle$ on the upper chain and $\langle l_1, \dots, l_n \rangle$ on the lower chain, both numbered from left to right.
-Any point on one chain sees every point on the other chain, and any quadrilateral formed by three vertices of one chain and one vertex of the other chain is non-convex.
-Let $P_D$ be the polygon defined by $\langle l_1, \dots, l_n, u_n, \dots, u_1 \rangle$; see \figurename~\ref{fig_dc_triangulations_wedges}~(left).
-We call the triangulation $T_u$ of $P_D$ where $u_1$ has maximum degree the \emph{upper extreme triangulation}; observe that this triangulation is unique.
-The triangulation $T_l$ of $P_D$ where $l_1$ has maximum degree is called the \emph{lower extreme triangulation}.
+Our definitions (and illustrations) follow~\cite{point_set_hard}.
+A \emph{double chain} $D$ is a polygon that consists of two chains, an \emph{upper chain} and a \emph{lower chain}.
+There are $h$ vertices on each chain, $\langle u_0, \dots, u_{h-1} \rangle$ on the upper chain and $\langle l_0, \dots, l_{h-1} \rangle$ on the lower chain, both numbered from left to right, and $D$ is defined by $\langle l_0, \dots, l_{h-1}, u_{h-1}, \dots, u_0 \rangle$.
+Any point on one chain sees every point on the other chain, and any quadrilateral formed by three vertices of one chain and one vertex of the other chain is non-convex; see \figurename~\ref{fig_dc_triangulations_wedges}~(left).
+We call the triangulation $T_u$ of~$D$ where $u_0$ has maximum degree the \emph{upper extreme triangulation}; observe that this triangulation is unique.
+The triangulation $T_l$ of~$D$ where $l_0$ has maximum degree is called the \emph{lower extreme triangulation}.
 The two extreme triangulations are used to show that the diameter of the flip graph is quadratic; see \figurename~\ref{fig_dc_triangulations_wedges}~(right).